Ways to Cut Grocery Costs

 11. Search for some Depression Era Recipes.

 Yes, some of them are quite good.
-They may also help you find more creative ways to make your ingredients stretch.
+They may also help you find more creative ways to stretch your ingredients.
 Check our blog for a few recipes.